Upcoming events

 Our next organising meeting

-Our next meeting will be on Tuesday 6 January, 2026, at 6pm.
+Our next organising meeting will be on Tuesday 3rd February at 6pm.

 All are very welcome to attend.